Please note, in order to access the application button on this page, you will need to be logged in as a member. Please login now.

 About

-The Katie Geneva Cannon Excellence in Teaching Award recognizes the importance of teaching and honors outstanding teaching in the field.
+Part of the AAR Excellence Awards, the Katie Geneva Cannon Excellence in Teaching Award recognizes the importance of teaching and honors outstanding teaching in the field.
 Given the considerable shifts in the higher education landscape in recent years, and the effects these shifts have had on teaching and learning about religion, this award underscores the importance of recognizing teaching excellence across a wide variety of contexts.

 Membership in the American Academy of Religion is required for nominators and nominees.